0xnaylor/blockchain-developer-bootcamp-final-project/README.md

 ## Running the test suite

-Start a local development blockchain on port 8545 or alternatively, if on unix-based OS, run the script provided:
+If not done already, start a local development blockchain on port 8545 by running:

 ```
-sudo scripts/start_gananche_cli.sh
+gananche_cli
 ```

 Note: sudo is required to run the script because it needs permission to create the log file (/var/log/ganache.log).